 When inhaling, essential oil molecules bring their benefits by directly entering the blood stream through the lungs and affecting the brain through the olfactory nerves in the nasal cavity.

 Whenever you are first exposed to a new essential, it's good to introduce yourself to it by holding the bottle at the level of your naval and gently move the bottle in a circular motion, allowing the molecules to make their way to your nose.

-Do this by placing a couple of drops in the palm of your left hand and rub clockwise with the palm of your right hand.
+Do this by placing a couple of drops in the palm of your hand and rub clockwise with your other hand.
 Cup both hands together over the nose and mouth and inhale deeply – without touching your eyes.

-You can also apply a couple of drops to areas of your body – like the chest, neck, wrists, ears or under the nose -- and breathe in the aroma during the day.
+You can apply a couple of drops to areas of your body – like the chest, neck, wrists, ears or under the nose -- and breathe in the aroma during the day.

 With this approach, the essential oil may be diluted in a carrier oil (like vegetable oil) and applied to the skin.

 And you can use more than one oil in the same place.

 Oral ingestion includes holding essential oils in the mouth, swallowing them, and taking them in a capsule.

 An easy way to ingest essential oils is to add a drop to your food or drink.